-Going away for summer vacation?
+Are you going away for summer vacation?
 Don’t leave your home unprotected!
-Burglars are on the lookout for vacant homes, especially during the summer season when families travel.
-If you don’t take the right steps before you leave, then your home could become a target.
+Burglars are looking for vacant homes, especially during the summer when families travel.
+Your home could become a target if you don’t take the right steps before retiring.
+Use this simple vacation checklist to strengthen your home security and deter burglars away from your property.

 1. Don’t let mail or packages pile up.